Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 All Scene Layer types make use of the same fundamental set of geometry types: points, lines and triangles.

 The Array Buffer View controls geometry storage and consumption representation.
-For example, the Array Buffer View can be used require per-vertex layout of components.
+For example, the Array Buffer View can require per-vertex layout of components.
 This orders the vertex position, normal and texture coordinates to ensure the same pattern across the Scene Layer.

 Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
 The mesh-pyramids profile uses the triangles geometry type to store triangle meshes.
 The meshes have a reduced level of detail, are segmented by features, and available in the interior nodes.

-See the [Geometry](docs/1.6/geometry.cmn.md) section for more details.
+See the [Geometry](docs/1.6/geometry.cmn.md) section for more details regarding Integrated Mesh, 3D objects and point scene layer.
+See the [defaultGeometryShema](docs/2.0/defaultGeometrySchema.pcsl.md) for more details regarding point cloud scene layer.

 ### Textures

 Textures are stored as a binary resource with a node.
 The texture resource contains the texture images.
-I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats like S3TC.
+I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats like ETC2.
+Both integrated mesh and 3D object profile support textures.
 Authoring applications can provide additional texture formats using `textureEncoding` declarations.

 See the [Textures](docs/1.6/texture.cmn.md) section for more details.

 ### Attribute Model and Storage

 I3S supports two ways to access attribute data.
-They can be accessed through
+They can be accessed through:

-1. Paired services with RESTful endpoints
+1. Paired services with RESTful endpoints.
-   - Enables direct access to source data
+   - Enables direct access to source data.
-   - The query uses the unique feature ID key
+   - The query uses the unique feature ID key.

-2. Fully cached attribute information within the I3S store
+2. Fully cached attribute information within the I3S store.
-   - Binary storage representation, which provides a significant performance benefit
+   - Binary storage representation, which provides a significant performance benefit.

 Clients can use either method if the attributes are cached.
 The attribute values are stored as a geometry aligned, per field, key-value pair arrays.

-See [Attribute](docs/1.6/attributeStorageInfo.cmn.md) section for more details.
+See [Attribute](docs/1.6/attributeStorageInfo.cmn.md) section for more details regarding Integrated Mesh, 3D object and point scene layer.
+See [AttribiuteInfo](docs/2.0/attributeInfo.pcsl.md) for details regarding point cloud scene layer.

 ## Oriented Bounding Box (OBB)

+An oriented bounding box represented the bounding volume of each node in the scene layer.

-See [oriented bounding boxes](docs/1.6/obb.cmn.md) for more details.
+See [oriented bounding box](docs/1.6/obb.cmn.md) for more details regarding all scene layer types.

 ## Level of Detail (LoD)

 Scene Layers include Levels of Detail that apply to the whole layer and summarize layer information.
 They are similar to image pyramids or raster vector tiling schemes.
-Scene Layers support levels of detail that preserve the identity of individual features across all detail levels.
+Scene Layers support Levels of Detail that preserve the identity of individual features across all detail levels.
 Levels of Detail can be used to split heavy features, thin or cluster for better visuals, and integrate externally authored files.

 ### Discrete Level of Detail

 Discrete Levels of Detail provide multiple models to display the same object.
 A specific detail level is bound to certain levels of the index tree.
 Leaf nodes typically contain the original feature representation with the most detail.
 The closer the node is the the root, the lower the level of detail.
 The detail is can reduced by texture thinning, down-sampling, clustering, or a number of methods in order to ensure inner nodes have a balanced weight.
-The number of discrete levels of detail for the layer corresponds to the number of levels in the index tree.
+The number of discrete Levels of Detail for the layer corresponds to the number of levels in the index tree.

 When navigating the I3S tree nodes, clients must determine how to interpret an unavailable level of detail.
 Using the level of detail selection metrics included in the node, they can:

-- Stop traversal to the node's children if the current node is not visible
+- Stop traversal to the node's children if the current node is not visible.
-- Use the data in the node if the quality is appropriate, and then stop traversal to children
+- Use the data in the node if the quality is appropriate, and then stop traversal to children.
-- Continue traversal until nodes with higher quality are found
+- Continue traversal until nodes with higher quality are found.

 I3S supports multiple level of detail selection metrics and switching level of detail models.
 Details about the level of detail generation process can be optionally included in the Scene Layer's metadata.

 ### Multiple Representations

-I3S Layers can be used to represent input data with multiple levels of detail.
+I3S Layers can be used to represent input data with multiple Levels of Detail.
 The most common method is to represent each input level of detail as its own I3S Layer with visibility thresholds.
 The thresholds capture the range of distances for which the layer should be used.
 A set of I3S Layers that represent a single model can be grouped within the same I3S service.
 For each layer within the set, the features in the leaf nodes represent the modeled features at the level of detail of the input.
 Additional detail levels can be generated automatically by extending the viewing range of each input level.

 Depending on the extent and the total number of detail levels, a single I3S Layer can be created by combining all of the input level of detail information.
-In this case, the height of the I3S Index Tree is fixed to the number of levels of detail present in the input.
+In this case, the height of the I3S Index Tree is fixed to the number of Levels of Detail present in the input.
 Both the feature identities and geometries in each node are set based on the input data.

 ### Switching Models

 Node switching lets clients focus on the display of a node as a whole.
 A node switch occurs when the content from a node's children is used to replace the content of an existing node.
 This can include features, geometry, attributes and textures.
 Node switching can be helpful when the user needs to see more detailed information.

 Each interior node in the I3S tree has a set of features that represent the reduced level of detail.
 This includes the details for all features covered by the node.
-Due to generalization at lower levels of detail, not all features are present in reduced level of detail nodes.
+Due to generalization at lower Levels of Detail, not all features are present in reduced level of detail nodes.

 The feature IDs link the reduced level of detail feature and an interior node, as well as the descendant nodes.
 Applications can determine the visual quality by using the I3S tree to display all of the features in an internal node or use the features found in its descendants.

 ### Level of Detail Generation

-Integrated Mesh layer types typically come with pre-authored levels of detail.
+Integrated Mesh layer types typically come with pre-authored Levels of Detail.
 If the desired level of detail does not exist, it can be generated.

 For example, 3D Object Layers based on the mesh-pyramids profile can create a level of detail pyramid for all features based on generalizing, reducing and fusing the geometries of individual features while preserving feature identity.
 The same approach can also be used with Integrated Mesh Layers based on the mesh-pyramid profile.
 In this case, there are no features, and each node contains a generalized version of the mesh covered by its descendants.